 |Clinical attachments||Mandatory||See below|

 |Please review the information below for more information on the costs listed in the table.|

-You will complete mandatory clinical attachments in the third, fourth and fifth years of study.
+You will complete mandatory clinical attachments in the third, fourth and sixth years of study.

 The clinical attachments will be in a hospital in the Greater London area.
 You will need to budget for travel to and from your placement.
 The location will vary according to clinical speciality.
 Depending on the distances involved, you may also need to budget for accommodation.